DomasB/notes/🤖 AI/Grossary/Splitting Training Data.md

 **What does splitting training data for ML mean?**
 --------------------------------------------------

 When you train a model, you would like your model to generalize and perform well on new, unseen data.
-You don’t want your model to overfit to [training data](https://www.hopsworks.ai/dictionary/training-data).
+You don’t want your model to overfit to [[Training Data|training data]].
 A popular way to have an unbiased approach to measuring how well your model generalizes is to split your training data into [train](https://www.hopsworks.ai/dictionary/train-training-set), [validation](https://www.hopsworks.ai/mlops-dictionary#:~:text=V-,Validation%20Set,-The%20validation%20set), and [test](https://www.hopsworks.ai/mlops-dictionary#:~:text=T-,Test%20Set,-The%20test%20set) sets.
 They are sets because examples should be unique to each set, otherwise you may have [leakage](https://www.hopsworks.ai/dictionary/data-leakage).

 **How should you split your training data?**
 --------------------------------------------